 Graduate School IMPRS-Mic

-Since 2003 the International Max Planck Research School for Environmental, Cellular and Molecular Microbiology (IMPRS-Mic) offers an international PhD programme with excellent research opportunities for outstanding young scientists from all over the world.
+Since 2003 the International Max Planck Research School "Principles of Microbial Life: From molecules to cells, from cells to interactions" (former name IMPRS for Environmental, Cellular and Molecular Microbiology), IMPRS-Mic, offers an international PhD programme with excellent research opportunities for outstanding young scientists from all over the world.
 The programme provides interdisciplinary training in modern microbiology, state-of-the-art research facilities, and mentoring by world class scientists.
 As an IMPRS student you will be given the freedom to embark on your scientific journey!

 The school is a close collaboration between the Max Planck Institute for Terrestrial Microbiology and the Philipps-Universität Marburg.
 Research projects can be undertaken in laboratories at the Max Planck Institute for Terrestrial Microbiology, the LOEWE Center for Synthetic Microbiology (SYNMIKRO), or the Philipps-Universität Marburg.
 The PhD will be awarded by the Philipps-Universität Marburg.